storj/design-docs/20240927-bulk-object-deletion.md

 #### Libuplink

-Libuplink must provide a method through which the satellite metainfo RPC service's multiple object deletion endpoint is contacted.
+Libuplink must provide a method through which the satellite metainfo RPC service's bulk object deletion endpoint is contacted.
 This is necessary for the gateway to function.

 #### Gateway

-The gateway must be given a configuration option that indicates whether the new multiple object deletion feature should be used.
+The gateway must be given a configuration option that indicates whether the new bulk object deletion feature should be used.
 When it is enabled, it must invoke the new Libuplink method.

 #### Protobuf